How mother nature deals with the environmental abuse

 Moon falls into the Atlantic ocean.
 Zero known casualties.

-But this was after some of the ’s inhabitants had gained back their senses.
+But this was after some of the Earth’s inhabitants had gained back their senses.
 Today, everyone had lost their minds, except, of course, for the rather high percentage of people who never had one in the first place.

-A few hours ago everyone had watched how the celestial body of the moon had just stopped circling the and after what best could be described as a moment of contemplation, had decided on a new direction — straight down towards the surface of the Earth.
+A few hours ago everyone had watched how the celestial body of the moon had just stopped circling the Earth and after what best could be described as a moment of contemplation, had decided on a new direction — straight down towards the surface of the Earth.
 It had been a rather brief event, so much so, that the anarchy and panic one could expect to take place at the ultimate end of humanity, never really got initiated.
 Appropriately pathetic, stupidly starring up into the sky, it seemed was the way humanity had chosen to end her existence.
 Only, it appeared that no one was to actually die from the disaster.

-From the ISS, the international space station, the residents could see how the moon in full speed slow motion had bumped into the ’s surface.
+From the ISS, the international space station, the residents could see how the moon in full speed slow motion had bumped into the Earth’s surface.
 This had caused the otherwise always cool actor James Dean to drop his burning cigarette.
 It was now ominously floating around the space station.

-Another kind of Burn was Jack Burns who starred into the sky and promised himself, his mother and whatever who listened, that he would stop with the acid, should he survive this trip.
+Another kind of Burn was Jack Burns who starred into the sky and promised himself, his mother and whatever God who listened, that he would stop with the acid, should he survive this trip.

 Next to the Atlantic ocean in the tiny Irish community of Doolin, fisherman Brian O’Neil was swiftly finishing a cheap bottle of whiskey as he watched the massive object sink into the ocean.
-The very same object that people in Washington, on Cuba and Cap Verde, and basically half of the were watching in shock.
+The very same object that people in Washington, on Cuba and Cap Verde, and basically half of the Earth were watching in shock.

 Physicist professor Tom Collins was the first of many to declare themselves mentally insane and signed himself out of class with the words “I fear that I no longer comprehend the laws of physics and must therefore be a gravely unsuitable teacher.
 Class dismissed.”
 And instead signed himself into a mental institution with the words “My life is a lie!” followed by bursting out in uncontrollable sobs.
 The second to declare madness was the chief psychologist at that very institution.
 Appropriately, the place had been left in the hands of a patient who referred to himself as Martin the Martian.